OliverDudgeon/OliverDudgeon/README.md

 ### Hi, I'm Ollie 👋🏼
 #### I'm a PhD student at The University of Manchester researching open quantum systems.
-I'm currently looking out tensor network methods.
+I'm currently looking at tensor network methods.

 🥼 I have researched quantum synchronisation of qubits on the IBM quantum experience for my Masters project.